discreet/scollector/README.md

 `use_hiera`
 If Hiera data should be used to create external collectors
 Type: boolean
+Default: false
 *required*

 `version`
 The version of Scollector to install on the node
 Type: string
-Default: false
+Default: undef
 *required*

 `host`
 The host to have Scollector send metrics to
 Type: string
 Default: undef
 *required*

 `port`
 The port for Scollector to use to connect to the host
 Type: string
 Default: 8090
 *required*

 `user`
 The user for Scollector to authenticate with
 Type: string
 Default: undef
 *optional*

 `password`
 The password for authentication
 Type: string
 Default: undef
 *optional*

 `external_collectors`
 Whether or not external collectors are going to be used
 Type: boolean
 Default: false
 *required*

 `freq`
 The frequency in seconds to send metrics
 Type: integer
 Default: 60
 *required*

 `freq_dir`
 The directory to deploy external collectors to in relation to frequency
 Type: array
 Default: undef
 *optional*

 `full_host`
 Whether or not to use the full hostname when sending metrics
 Type: boolean
 Default: false
 *required*

 `proto`
 The protocol to connect to the host with
 Type: string
 Default: https
 *required*

 `collector`
 The native collector to use with valid inputs
 Type: hash
 Default: undef
 *optional*

 `tag_override`
 What tags to override in the scollector.toml file
 Type: hash
 Default: undef
 *optional*

+`real_arch`
+Normalizing the actual architecture of the system to meet Scollector conventions
+Type: string
+Default: If statement based on Facts

+`os`
+The operating system to match the SCollector binary name
+Type: string
+Default: Based on kernel Fact

+`ext`
+The extension of the Scollector binary
+Type: string
+Default: Based on kernel Fact

+`install_path`
+Where to place the binary package
+Type: string
+Default: Based on operating system Fact

+`config_path`
+Where to place the configuration file
+Type: string
+Default: Based on operating system Fact

+`collector_dir`
+Where to look for external collectors
+Type: string
+Default: Based on operating system Fact

+`collector_freq_dir`
+The directories used to run external collectors on schedule
+Type: string
+Default: Based on value of other parameters (collector_dir & freq_dir)

+`binary`
+The full name of the Scollector binary
+Type: string
+Default: Based on other parameters (os, real_arch, & ext)

+`download_url`
+The location to download the Scollector binary from
+Type: string
+Default: GitHub project repository

+`klass`
+The subclass to contain for os specific configuration
+Type: string
+Default: based on osfamily Fact

 ## Limitations

 * Only written for RHEL 6/7 and Windows 2008R2/2012R2
 * Only supports x86_64 and x64 bit architecture
+* Process and HTTPUnit native collector support only

 ## Development